 Like what I said, I respect parents like her.
 Each parent, has their our own ways when it comes to raising their children and they have their own reasons in letting their children do certain things.
-As for me, even if my children do not have any plans of living in the Philippines in the future, I will still choose to let them learn our native language.
+As for me, even if my children do not have any plans of living in the Philippines in the future, I still choose to let them learn our native language.

 I want my kids to always remember that they are Filipinos.
 There’s no other best way to remind my children that despite becoming naturalized Canadians, they will always be Filipinos at heart and they will remain “Pinoys” forever.
 As I have mentioned in my Encouraging my Kids to Speak in Filipino post, my intention in making my children learn our native language is to teach them to love our home country and everything about it.
 By speaking the language, I want them to still remember that they should always be proud that they are Filipinos, because that is what we really are.
 I always tell them that leaving the Philippines for Canada doesn’t mean that we have turned our back from our home country, I am and will always be proud that I am a Filipino and I want my 3 children to also take pride that they were born by Filipino parents.

 I want my kids to have good understanding of what other Filipinos around them are saying.
 Winnipeg is home to 56,400 Filipinos, which makes it the third city in Canada with the largest Filipino community by total population.
 It is for this reason that since 2012, Tagalog is recognized as the second-most common mother tongue in Winnipeg.
 With the big Filipino population it impossible for my children not to see or meet Filipinos in most places that they will go.
 If they understand and speak the language it will not be difficult for them to converse with our fellow Pinoys.
-I always bring them to most Filipino community events that I go to, I don’t want them to be in a position where everyone around them are talking and having fun and they are left in the middle wandering how should they react or how they are able to join the conversation.
-Also, I’ve met a lot of Filipinos here in Winnipeg who have been here in Canada more than half of their lives and are still comfortable using Tagalog because they are not very fluent in English nor in French.
+I always bring them to most Filipino community events that I go to, I don’t want them to be in a position where everyone around them are talking and having fun while they are left wandering how should they react or how are they able to join the conversation.
+I’ve also met a lot of Filipinos who have been here in Canada more than half of their lives and are still comfortable using Tagalog because they are not very fluent in English nor in French.
 I remember an incident where I have to help an older Pinay in communicating to a customer service personnel in a government office and I felt really good after she and her husband thanked me for that small gesture, when in fact, it felt that I did that for my parents.
 If my parents would be in that situation, I will really appreciate if someone will do what I did.
 Hence, I want my children to also be able to do that in case they will be in a situation where a fellow Pinoy will need a sort of interpreter and that will not be possible if they don’t understand and speak the language.

 I want my kids to learn and understand about the Philippines and its culture.
 I believe that our own language not only helps us to communicate to each other, it also helps us understand and appreciate our country, our culture and even our upbringing.
 By letting my kids learn the Filipino language, they are somehow given a form of connection with our heritage.
-Even they did not grow up in the Philippines they still carry with them a distinctive characteristics of a true-blooded Filipino.
+Even if they did not grow up in the Philippines they still carry with them a distinctive characteristics of a true-blooded Filipino.

 I want my kids to confidently speak in Tagalog and talk to our folks and people from home.
 I am a self-confessed Lola’s (Grandma) girl.
 I grew up listening to my Lola’s stories about how she grew up, what is life like during the Japanese colony and how she and my grandfather met each other and end up together.
 If you’ll ask me our grandparents’ stories are the best stories to listen to.
 I must admit, before we visited to the Philippines in 2017, my 3 children seldom talk to my parents-in-law over the phone or through Face time.
 After saying their his and hellos, they will slowly sneak out because they don’t really know how to keep the conversation.
 Call me crazy, but before coming to the Philippines, I specifically told them that they need to learn to speak in Tagalog if they want people back home to talk to them.
 While we were in the Philippines, every time my in-laws would talk to them in English, I will tell them that the kids will understand them if they speak to them in Tagalog, true enough, after almost 4 weeks of speaking to everyone in Tagalog they learned new Tagalog words and became comfortable speaking the language.
 The kids can now speak with their grandparents (through Face time) even for an hour, they happily relate to their 2 pairs of Lolos and Lolas without worrying if they will understand each other’s stories.